 Reconstitution is the process of adding liquid to a freeze-dried (lyophilized) peptide powder to create an injectable solution.
 Peptides ship as dry powder because they degrade quickly in liquid form.
-You mix them yourself right before you begin using them.
+They are mixed with liquid immediately before use.

 This guide covers the full process from equipment to injection-ready solution.